 To be clear – fixing this situation is as important for companies as it is for society as a whole.
 Research from a 2015 report from the global management consulting company McKinsey and Company showed that “companies in the top quarter for gender or racial and ethnic diversity are more likely to have financial returns above their national medians.”

 We also have to consider that women or minorities might not bother trying to work for tech companies or in male-dominated functional areas because of their previous bad experiences, fear of harassment, or the knowledge that being different will make them stand out.
-I’d also be willing to bet that all the problems I’ve mentioned could be leading to a mass exodus out of tech by women and minorities.

 The good news is that now, more than ever, women and minorities are studying STEM (science, technology, engineering, and math).
 According to the American Society for Engineering Education, women were awarded 23.1% of doctoral degrees in 2015 versus 21.3% in 2009.
 And, more women and minorities are taking college-level computer classes in high school than in prior years.

-But, is it like James Damore said?
-Are there biological differences that simply make men better at STEM than women?
-What’s interesting are studies like the one conducted by the National Assessment of Educational Progress.
+It’s also worth mentioning studies like the one conducted by the National Assessment of Educational Progress.
 When a technology-oriented problem-solving challenge was presented to eighth-grade students, the results were noteworthy; “45% of eighth-grade girls were at least proficient at these tasks, compared with 42% of eighth-grade boys.”